Last Updated on May 14, 2023 by Admin

 After you’ve successfully answered some grilling questions during the interview, the last thing you want to do is not have anything to fire back with.
 However, having some insightful questions to ask the interviewer(s) can show that you’ve prepared and demonstrated your thought about the role and the company.

 Once again, you’ll find that your research phase has served you well here.
-By looking at the role, company, and what other people have to say about them, you should develop some thoughtful questions.
+You should develop some thoughtful questions by looking at the role, company, and what other people have to say about them.
 Whether it’s about their adoption of current digital workplace trends or cultural diversity, make sure you have a few.
 Some useful ones include:

 - What do you enjoy most about working here?
 This turns the focus onto the interviewer and can reveal a lot about the company and culture.
 It also shows you care about the other employees.

 - What are the opportunities for development?
 With this question, you’re showing that you’re a self-starter who’s eager to learn and continue to develop.

 - What does a typical day look like in this position?
 Here, you’re showing that you want to learn more about the inner workings of the role.

 How to get to your interview

 You’ve done your research, prepped some questions and answers, and are fired up for the main event.
 But you get lost on your way and end up being 20 minutes late without being able to call.
 Disaster.
-To avoid such an incident damaging your chances of getting the job, make sure to plan out how you’re going to get to your interview.
+To avoid such an incident damaging your chances of getting the job, plan out how you’re going to get to your interview.

-Please spend some time looking at the route and how long it’s going to take.
+Please spend some time looking at the route and how long it will take.
 Then, give yourself plenty of extra time to account for traffic or other unforeseen delays.
-You can even practice the route itself if it’s nearby, as this can help reduce some of the anxiety on the day of the interview.
+You can even practice the route if it’s nearby, as this can help reduce some of the anxiety on the interview day.